wknd/wknd.github.io/_posts/blog/2018-03-31-a-perfect-score-sorta.md

 I've also implemented the same responsive image strategy for images inside posts.
 It isn't totally automatic, for images that have a height set you should also pass along a width for best results.

 Together these changes give me (almost) a perfect score on [google pagespeed](https://developers.google.com/speed/pagespeed/insights/?url=secur.ity-pro.be).
-The only thing it complains about is further compressing one image ```Compressing https://secur.ity-pro.be/…shed-basic-layout/cloudflare-ttl-480.png could save 4.2KiB (14% reduction).```.
+The only thing it complains about is further compressing one image: "```Compressing https://secur.ity-pro.be/…shed-basic-layout/cloudflare-ttl-480.png could save 4.2KiB (14% reduction)```".
 But that image at that size is somewhat of an anomaly.
 It is actually bigger than some images at a larger size and no matter what I do I can't seem to fix that.

 Perhaps I should make the script start converting the largest sizes and if the next size down is bigger in filesize, just use the previous size image for it instead.
 Or maybe I should just accept that sometimes images are weird and I can live with 1 point less on a single page. (though noted, if I didn't specify width on a bunch of images on that page, I would have only gotten a score of 24 even though those images were smaller than not making them responsive at all.)